 If you choose to pursue your Class-B CDL, your training will likely be faster and less expensive.
 Some Class-B CDL training programs allow drivers to be career-ready in as few a 7 days up to 3 weeks.
 But again, drivers with a Class-B CDL will not have as many high-paying opportunities as a driver with a Class-A.

 The Class-B CDL is the second heaviest weight class, with commercial motor vehicles (CMVs) weighing more than 26,001 pounds and trailers weighing less than 10,000 pounds.

 Here are some examples of partner schools with the real length of time their programs take.

 All-State Career School - Class-A CDL training program length is 194 clock hours over 5 weeks; Class-B CDL training program length is 72 clock hours over 3 weeks.
 Multiple school locations listed on the school page.

 Smith & Solomon - Class-A CDL: Tractor Trailer Training - 160 hours; Class-B CDL: Straight Truck Training - 120 hours.
 Multiple school locations listed on its page.

 US Truck Driver Training School - Its 160 hour CDL training program is designed to prepare students for the minimum entry-level requirements for obtaining their Class-A CDL license.
 School located in Michigan.

 The above list is a sample of our partner schools; all schools are not listed here.
 Find a CDL school near you.

 CDL Training Is Time Well Spent

-In the end, how quickly you can obtain your CDL-A is really up to you—how much time you can spend and what your local school options are.
+In the end, how quickly you can obtain your Class-A CDL is really up to you—how much time you can spend and what your local school options are.
 The best thing you can do is find a quality school that will accommodate your needs, provide high quality training, and put you in the best position to move forward in your new career as a truck driver.